-The ASSP Professional Development Conference & Expositioin puts you among more than 5,000 OSH professionals, each bringing unique experiences and expertise to the conference.
+The ASSP Professional Development Conference & Exposition puts you among more than 5,000 OSH professionals, each bringing unique experiences and expertise to the conference.
 This is a great opportunity to meet and converse with like-minded safety professionals, look for potential employers and employees, and expand your knowledge of the OSH profession.

 The conference and exposition offers a variety of ways to network, including before and after sessions, during conference lunches, at community-specific evening receptions, key issue collaboration sessions, the ASSP Lounge, community service events, social learning stations, ASSP Foundation events and many more.